 Students who earn an Associate of Arts in General Studies at SLCC may transfer 43 credit hours to Central Methodist University and work towards obtaining a B.S. in Child Development.
 The degree qualifies students to establish and manage their own daycare centers, both commercial and non-profit.
 Those centers may be church-based, hospital-based (education support for long-term patients) or home-based (programs for underprivileged children).
 Graduates also are qualified to teach in or manage before- and after-school programs, Boys’ and Girls’ Clubs, and other community action programs such as Head Start and the Urban League.
 Central Methodist University is a regionally accredited university.

-Students can earn 15 semester hours of credit at GIAL that may be applied toward the B.S. in Intercultural and Urban Missions (IUM) at SLCC.
-The GIAL courses included in the agreement constitute a rapid introduction to the science of applied linguistics and are of particular interest to students who wish to become Bible translators or literacy specialists.
-The credits earned count not only toward SLCC’s IUM degree but also toward GIAL’s Certificate of Applied Linguistics, the foundational program for its Master’s Degree in Linguistics.
-Students enrolled in the program reside on the GIAL campus in Dallas during their semester of GIAL coursework.
-The Graduate Institute of Applied Linguistics is a regionally accredited institution.
+Students can earn 15 semester hours of credit at Dallas International University (formerly the Graduate Institute of Applied Linguistics – GIAL) that may be applied toward the B.S. in Intercultural and Urban Missions (IUM) at SLCC.
+The Dallas courses included in the agreement constitute a rapid introduction to the science of applied linguistics and are of particular interest to students who wish to become Bible translators or literacy specialists.
+The credits earned count not only toward SLCC’s IUM degree but also toward Dallas’ Certificate of Applied Linguistics, the foundational program for its Master’s Degree in Linguistics.
+Students enrolled in the program reside on the Dallas campus during their semester of Dallas coursework.
+Dallas International University is a regionally accredited institution.

 SLCC and Greenville University have a cooperative Two-Plus-Two plan that enables students who complete the SLCC Associates of Arts degree in General Studies to enter Greenville University with junior status.